kreijack/bombrowser/tests/TESTS.md

 - insert date-from 2003-06-04 and press "Search"

 Expected result:
-- in the rusults table, appears the codes which have as date from 2003-06-04
+- in the results table, appears the codes which have as date from 2003-06-04

 Passed: [X]